Wednesday, May 31, 2006

 There is no smell I love more than the aromatic smell of fresh cedar.

-The Lassen Volcanic National Park in northern California.
+Today we rode our motorcycle up to The Lassen Volcanic National Park in northern California.
 The ride was beautiful and the deeper we went into the Lassen National Forest, the stronger the aroma of cedar was.

 The sky was blue, the temperatures ranged between 33C (91.4F) to 22C (71.6F), depending at what altitude we were at and I was in heaven!!